Paras-97/Face-Filters/README.md

 # Face-Filters
-In this piece of work I have tried to implement neon_filter on a live video feed.
+In this piece of work I have tried to implement face_filter on a live video feed.
 We make use of OpenCv to detect face and impelment the filter on the face.
-Further work will be done on this where I will be implementing the puppy and witch filter.
-I plan to create a piece of code in VS where i will be implementing them in an organised format.
-This code over here is just a rough implementation.
+There are two ways in which i ahev done this project.
+One by simply creating a jupytor notebook where i detect face and implement filters individually.
+Second method is where i make use of FLASK to create a web app which uses the module structure of the code and uses base.html for the layout.